liferay/liferay-docs/en/developer/reference/articles-dxp/02-classes-moved/01-classes-moved-from-portal-service-jar-intro.markdown

 # Classes Moved From portal-service.jar

-To leverage the benefits of modularization in @product-ver@, many classes from former Liferay Portal 6 JAR file <em>portal-service.jar</em> have been moved into application and framework API modules.
+To leverage the benefits of modularization, many classes from <em>portal-service.jar</em>
+have been moved into application and framework API modules.
 The table below provides details about these classes and the modules they've moved to.
-Package changes and each module's symbolic name (artifact ID) are listed, to facilitate
+Package changes and each module's group, artifact ID, and version are listed, to facilitate
 <a href="/docs/7-2/customization/-/knowledge_base/c/configuring-dependencies">configuring dependencies</a>.

 <style>